ChrisCross1983/Home-of-wildlife-animals/README.md

 ## Objective

-The aim of the website is to introduce the user to a friendly and profesional NGO, with the progressing desire to support the organisation by helping in person or by donating.
+The aim of the website is to introduce the user to a friendly and profesional NGO, with the progressing desire to support the organisation by helping in person or donating.
 ## UX

 ### Target Audience